Miskatonic-Investigative-Society/CoC7-FoundryVTT/.github/CONTRIBUTING.md

 Still in the terminal, install the project dependencies: `npm install`

 To make things easier, edit the `fvtt.config.example.js` file, located at the root of your local repository.
-The userDataPath attribute is your User Data Directory from Foundry and can be found on the Configuration tab on the Setup screen.
+The userDataPath key is your User Data Directory from Foundry and can be found on the Configuration tab on the Setup screen.

 Examples: